 birth control pills, hormone pills, or using hormone cream

 You will lie on your back on an examination table.
 You will place your feet in foot rests.
 A speculum will be inserted into the vagina.
 It will gently open the vagina.
 A fine brush or spatula will be used to wipe the surface of the cervix and its canal.
 The speculum will be removed.
 The cervical cells that stuck to the tools will be placed in a fluid-filled bottle.
 The cells will then be sent to a lab for testing.

 The pelvic exam takes less than 5 minutes.

 A Pap test is generally painless.
 You may feel some pressure or a small cramp when the cervix is wiped to gather cells.

 The results of your Pap test are sent to your doctor within 2-3 weeks.
 Your doctor will inform you of the results.
-If needed, she will talk to you about follow-up testing or treatment.
+If needed, your doctor will talk to you about follow-up testing or treatment.
 If cells are normal, no treatment is needed.
 You will continue your regular Pap test screens.If an infection is found, treatment will be prescribed.

 If cervical abnormalities are found, further tests will be done.
 When your doctor determines the cause, she will discuss treatment options with you.
 Further tests may include:

 Colposcopy—examination of the vagina and cervix with a low-power microscope

 Biopsy—a small amount of cervical tissue is removed to be examined under a microscopeFollow-up Pap tests

 After the test, call your doctor if any of the following occurs: Signs of infection, including fever and chillsFoul vaginal odor, pain, or unusual vaginal dischargeSevere abdominal pain or swelling